Frequently Asked Questions: Diverticulosis and Diverticulitis

 The 17th edition of The Merck Manual finally acknowledged antibiotics-associated colitis: an “acute inflammation of the colon caused by Clostridium difficile [pathogenic bacteria] and associated with antibiotic use.”
 (3:33:29).

-This practice is even stranger when you consider that patients are initially (and properly) advised to adopt a fiber-free liquid diet to heal their acute diverticular inflammation.
-But once the acute stage has passed, their health and recovery is put in jeopardy again by exactly the same fiber that caused their diverticulitis in the first place.
+This practice is even stranger when you consider that patients are initially (and correctly) advised to adopt a fiber-free liquid diet to heal their acute diverticular inflammation.
+But once the acute stage has passed, their health and recovery are put in jeopardy again by the same fiber that caused their diverticulitis in the first place.

-This is a systemic error that snuck its way into medical textbooks and still rules.
-My work on the adverse role of fiber in human nutrition and disease is the first substantial revision of this destructive doctrine and unhealthy practice.
+It's a systemic error that snuck its way into medical textbooks and still rules.
+My work on fiber's adverse role in human nutrition and disease is the first substantial revision of this destructive doctrine and unhealthy practice.